Report light pollution

 Before going to the expense and effort of installing lights you should consider:

-- is lighting necessary or could you use other security measures, such as locking a gate or screening an area with a fence?
+• if lighting is necessary or whether you could you use other security measures, such as locking a gate or screening an area with a fence